Packets originating from the firewall itself do not enter the proper queue.

 Upon download, the packets still ended up in qInternet instead of the intended qOther.

-#2 Updated by Kristopher Kolpin almost 3 years ago
+#2 Updated by Kristopher Kolpin over 3 years ago

 I just posted on the forum now but I believe the rule I am using is sound.
 I know just because I said I've been using the rule for over a year doesn't necessarily mean I was using it correctly but it did work as I intended it to.